Manage the expiration of points in your loyalty program with Synerise

 • Events adding and reducing points will be stored for lifetime.

-• The last thing is to inform the customer of the reduction in the points balance by an alert with information about special offers for which the lef points can be spent.
+• Lastly, inform the customer of the points balance reduction through an alert, which also includes details on special offers where the remaining points can be redeemed.

 Configuration and detailed description